Kaoticz/ML-Playground/5- Face Recognition/README.md

 ## Summary

-This project features the fine-tuning of the pre-trained model ResNet50 on two Kagle datasets for face detection and classification.
+This project features the fine-tuning of the pre-trained model ResNet50 on two Kaggle datasets for face detection and classification.

 ## Running it on Google Colab